 The proceeds of a PPP loan are to be used for:

-- Payroll costs (as defined in the CARES Act, Economic Aid Act and this interim final rule);
+- Payroll costs (as defined in the CARES Act, Economic Aid Act and relevant interim final rules);

 - costs related to the continuation of group health care, life, disability, vision, or dental benefits during periods of paid sick, medical, or family leave, and group health care, life, disability, vision, or dental insurance premiums;